samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

     https://myapp.com/callback?code=0ee7fcd0abed470182b02cd649ec1c98&state=abcdefgh

 The code can be exchanged for an access token within 60 seconds before expiring.
 For security, this should be done server-side.
-Among the request parameters below, `client_id` and `client_secret` are included in HTTP authorization header and the rest of the parameters should be passed in the POST body.
-Consult [Sending client ID and client secret](#sending-client_id-and-client_secret) for details and options about how to include them in a HTTP POST request.
+Among the request parameters below, `client_id` and `client_secret` should be included in an HTTP Authorization header, and the remaining parameters should be passed in the POST body.
+Consult [Sending client ID and client secret](#sending-clientid-and-clientsecret) for details on how to include them in an HTTP POST request.

 **Request parameters**